TheCarton/greenstand-documentation/docs/who-you-are/contributor/README.md

 I find it fulfilling to help people.
 Making the world a better place brings me joy - it makes me feel good.
 It is painful and depressing to stand by and do nothing while people suffer and we collectively destroy our planet.

 There are hundreds of millions of amazing people on our planet who live on less than I spend on a cup of coffee - they are caught in a perpetual struggle to find food.
 Basic education is not an option - healthcare is not a priority when you are starving.
 I've seen it.
 I've witnessed the plight of a single mother in rural Africa.
 I've seen the story in Central and South America.
-I understand how our actions in the "developed world" drive climate change and make the poorest peoples lifes that much harder.
+I understand how our actions in the "developed world" drive climate change and make the poorest people's lives that much harder.
 It makes me angry - I cannot and will not stand by and do nothing.

 For me, Greenstand is a social project.
 It’s answering the needs of the most powerful climate activists this planet has.
 If we support that woman in her struggle, she, together with her neighbors and millions of others like her, will clean our atmosphere; they will build the most effective climate solution possible - forests.